yoshikiohshima/renkon/README.md

-# Renkon: A reactive UI framework.
+# Renkon: A reactive UI framework

 ## Introduction

-Renkon is a UI framework for building an interactive web application.
+Renkon is a UI framework for building interactive web applications.
 The basic concept is based on Functional Reactive Programming (FRP).
 A program consists of a set of reactive nodes.
-Each node reacts to input change and produce an output.
-Other nodes that depends on the output in turn produces their outputs, and updates on nodes propagates though the "dependency network".
+Each node reacts to input changes and produces an output.
+Other nodes that depend on the output, in turn, produce their outputs, and updates on nodes propagate through the "dependency network."

 Renkon stands out from other reactive web UI frameworks in three ways:

-- Native Promises and Generators of JavaScript is integrated cleanly.
+- Native Promises and Generators in JavaScript are integrated cleanly.
-- Following the original FRP, discreet events and continuous values are separated.
+- Following the original FRP, discrete events and continuous values are separated.
 - The definition of reactive nodes can be edited dynamically from within the environment itself.

-This results in a very simple yet powerful compared to some existing frameworks:
+This results in a very simple yet powerful framework compared to some existing ones:

-- No need to have "duct tapes" like `useEffect`.
+- No need for "duct tapes" like `useEffect`.
 Asynchronous actions and state updates are nicely integrated.
 - No need to manually create reactive state values and manage them by resetting them.
-- Existing libraries such as interfaces to an LLM can be directly used.
+- Existing libraries, such as interfaces to an LLM, can be directly used.
 - Quickly explore by modifying code in the live environment.
-- The program is isomorphic to box and wire diagram.
-It opens up the possibility of different editing modes.
+- The program is isomorphic to a box and wire diagram, opening up the possibility of different editing modes.

 Here is a simple example code: